-WARNING: Do not lean over the motor.
+WARNING: Moving parts.
+Do not touch the fan or motor during operation.

 Motor Delay Fan

 OBJECTIVE: To build a circuit that controls how long the fan is on.

 Place the fan onto the motor (M1) and set the adjustable resistor (RV) control to the far right.
 Turn the slide switch (S1) on and then press the press switch (S2) once.
 The motor will spin and then stop.
 Now set the resistor control to the far left and press the press switch again.
 The time the fan spins is much less now.